GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 ## Plan for review times {: #review }

 We recommend planning enough time for your item to be reviewed as review times may vary based on [different factors][review-factors].
+Most extensions are reviewed within three days.
 Consider staging your release and regularly checking your item's status to make changes quickly if necessary.

 ### Stage your release {: #staged-release }